the-javapocalypse/Social-Media-Scrapper/README.md

 # Social Media Scrapper
 A powerfull social media web crawler/web scrapper that dumps images, tweets, captions, external links and hashtags from Instagram and Twitter in an organized form.
-It also shows the most relevant hastags with thier frequency of occurrence in the posts.
+It also shows the most relevant hashtags with their frequency of occurrence in the posts.

 ## Getting Started